ntu-info/neurosynth-frontend-BearBearCookies/README.md

 - `/terms/<term>` - Get terms associated with a specific term
 - `/query/<query_string>/studies` - Logical search for studies

-## 💻 Local Development
-1. Clone the repository
-2. Open `index.html` in a web browser
-3. Start typing in the search box to see real-time results

 ## 🎨 Technologies Used
 - **Tailwind CSS** (via CDN) - Styling framework
 - **Font Awesome** (via CDN) - Icons